 The film stars British actor, Toby Jones as the talented sound Engineer, Gilderoy.
 Who travels to Italy, upon the request of the renowned director Santini, played by Antonio Mancino.
-Upon his arrival he finds his co-workers hostile and unfriendly towards his British quirks and mannerisms.
-Burying himself within his work that showcases his considerable audible talents.
+Upon his arrival, he finds his co-workers hostile and unfriendly towards his British quirks and mannerisms.
+Burying himself in his work that showcases his considerable audible talents.

 Working on Santini’s latest project, The Equestrian Vortex.
 A truly horrid sounding feature, with several scenes involving the graphic torture of young women.
-Strickland’s greatest master stoke in this dark feature, is to never show viewers any of the film Gilderoy is working on.
+Strickland’s greatest masterstroke in this dark feature is to never show viewers any of the films Gilderoy is working on.

 Instead we see the reaction of the actors to what they are viewing, and more importantly the sounds Gilderoy creates to represent what is happening on-screen.
 Memorably, he pours oil over a hot frying pan, to recreate the sound of women having her vagina prodded by a hot poker.

-The film’s setup is rather sluggish but it’s an interesting watch, the director finds considerable humour from the recreation of the sounds for the film.
+The film’s setup is rather sluggish but it’s an interesting watch, the director finds considerable humor from the recreation of the sounds of the film.
 At the start of the film, there’s a general sweetness about Jones’ character, he still lives at home with his mother and works on his sounds in his shed.
-But he slowly begins to lose his mind, disgusted by what he sees onscreen,and struggling to work with his Italian colleagues.
+But he slowly begins to lose his mind, disgusted by what he sees onscreen and struggling to work with his Italian colleagues.

 Jones gives a wonderful performance throughout.
 It’s great to see the British actor, given such a challenging leading role and handling it so effortlessly.